Main Content

 About the project

-Conéctate-A+ brings together a wide range of interdisciplinary expertise from Switzerland and Latin America.
-The CLOC Conéctate-A+ (to be translated as: connect yourself to the Andes+ region) aims at setting up a hub in the Tropical Andes and Central America region (Andes+), to address research on and for sustainable development and global change.
-In terms of research and teaching, Conéctate-A+ will draw on existing thematic expertise and networks initially focusing on climate change, health and sustainable development, and progressively expand the scope of topics according to bottom-up processes and interests of the respective communities in Switzerland and the Andes+.
+Conéctate A+ (to be translated as: connect yourself to the Tropical Andes and Central America region) brings together a wide range of interdisciplinary expertise from Switzerland and the Tropical Andes and Central America region.
+In terms of research and teaching, Conéctate A+ will draw on existing thematic expertise and progressively expand the scope of topics according to bottom-up processes and interests of the respective communities in Switzerland and the Tropical Andes and Central America region.

 More information: Website